Regulations & Policy

 Hawaii Department of Health

 The Department of Health regulates programs that impact human and environmental health.
 Though the Department’s Vector Control Branch was eliminated in 2009, the Department is still mandated to control vectors of human disease.
 Remaining Vector Control Workers are currently employed under the Department’s Sanitation Branch.
+You can learn more at the DOH webpage for Vector & Disease Control.

 - Vector Control